 I am currently living in North Dublin.
-The things that made me return to and love about Ireland are the friendly Irish people, beauty of Ireland, and it was an easy adjustment because I lived in Ireland before.
+The things that made me return to and love about Ireland are the friendly Irish people, the beauty of Ireland, and it was an easy adjustment because I lived in Ireland before.
 I will always say that "The people are the best of Ireland!"

-My advice to other Trotters before they go for work abroad:
+My advice to other Trotters before they go to work abroad:

 Even if you have not lived in Ireland, do not be scared, if you come for work you will adapt very quickly, I promise!
 It was so easy to make friends here in Ireland because all of my colleagues became my friends.
 My colleagues are all from different parts of the world and moved to Ireland for work like I did and I call it "Fake Ireland" because majority people I know from Ireland aren't actually from Ireland but each one is still as friendly as the Irish people here.

 I would definitely recommend my multilingual friends and colleagues who are looking for a job abroad to use the free services of Careertrotter if they consider working abroad.
-My International consultant was Manuela and she really helped me a lot!
-As I said, I love Ireland and I believe it is a great working experience if you move to Dublin; the only way I would move abroad again is that a company will offer me at least a million euros!
+I love Ireland and I believe it is a great working experience if you move to Dublin; the only way I would move abroad again is that a company will offer me at least a million euros!